khalidalghifari/Kelompok_2_4_Laravel/README.md

 2. *Create Database*
    - Open phpMyAdmin by navigating to http://localhost/phpmyadmin/.
-   - Create new databases named damsms.
+   - Create new databases named `damsms`.

 2. *Clone the Repository:*